R-01

 Plain Language

-When a deployer discovers that a deployed high-risk AI system has caused algorithmic discrimination, it must notify the Attorney General within 90 days of discovery, using a form and manner the AG prescribes.
-This is a reactive obligation triggered by actual discovery of discrimination, separate from the annual review obligation that requires proactively checking for discrimination.
-Trade secrets and confidential information are protected from disclosure under Section 3(3).
+When a deployer discovers that a deployed high-risk AI system has caused algorithmic discrimination, it must notify the Attorney General within 90 days of discovery, using the form and manner the AG prescribes.
+This is an incident-triggered reporting obligation, distinct from the annual review requirement.
+The 90-day clock runs from the date of discovery, not the date the discrimination occurred.

 If a deployer subsequently discovers that the high-risk artificial intelligence system has caused algorithmic discrimination, the deployer, without unreasonable delay, but no later than 90 days after the date of the discovery, shall send to the attorney general, in a form and manner prescribed by the attorney general, a notice disclosing the discovery.